Learn about ways to more closely participate, engage, and collaborate with the RISD Museum.

-Local artists are invited to apply for the 2019 artist fellowship.
-One selected artist will receive a stipend of $10,000, professional-development support, and the opportunity to work closely with the Museum’s collections and staff members.
+Local artists and designers are invited to apply for the 2024 RISD Museum Research Residency for Artists.
+One selected artist will receive a stipend of $10,000, professional development support, and the opportunity to work closely with the Museum’s collections and staff members.
 Please note: housing and/or studio space is not provided.

 - For College Students

-In collaboration with RISD’s Theory and History of Art and Design department, the Museum offers selected art history concentrators an opportunity to earn THAD credit working for a semester in a curatorial department or with the Museum’s conservator, depending on departmental needs.
-This program, administered by THAD, allows students to learn firsthand about the behind-the-scenes activities in the Museum.
+In collaboration with RISD’s Theory and History of Art and Design department, the museum offers selected THAD concentrators (undergraduate or graduate students) a semester-long, credit-earning fellowship within curatorial, education, registration or conservation departments.
+This program, administered by THAD, allows students to learn firsthand about museum professions.

-The Museum participates in RISD’s Graduate Studies Research Assistantship program, allowing selected graduate students to work in the Museum for the academic year and, in some cases, over the summer.
-Openings vary and usually range from curatorial to museum education, installation, digital content, and graphic design, providing students insight into potential career paths in museums.
+The Museum participates in RISD’s Graduate Commons Project Assistantships program, providing assistantship positions in the museum during the academic year and, in some cases, over the summer.
+Openings vary and usually range from curatorial to museum education, installation, digital initiatives, and graphic design, providing students insight into potential career paths in museums.
 Graduate assistantships are paid and administered through Academic Affairs.
 Openings are posted in summer for positions beginning in the fall semester.

 - For Teachers